AustinJia-code/Bezier-Visualizer/README.md

 Uses C++ to generate n-degree Bezier curves with SFML visualization.\
 Calculations are done with De Casteljau's algorithm, which although naive and expensive, allows for the classic Bezier visualization.

-./applied contains code for a 3D Python bezier path-following program.
+./applied contains code for a 3D Python bezier generating/following program, with additional obstacle avoidance functionality.
 No requirements.

 ## Controls